ryanbrainard/jjogaegi/README.md

 # 쪼개기

-Parses lists Korean vocabulary and formats it for easy importing into [Quizlet](https://quizlet.com/) (and probably other flashcard apps).
+Parses Korean vocabulary and formats items for easy importing into [Quizlet](https://quizlet.com/), [Anki](http://ankisrs.net/), and other flashcard apps.

-## Setup
+## Installation

+First install [Go](https://golang.org/doc/install) and then install `jjogaegi`:

-    $ go install
+    $ go get github.com/ryanbrainard/jjogaegi

 ## Usage

 Pipe a list of 한글 terms with English definitions into `jjogaegi` and they will be parsed into tab-separated values.
 The tab character is inserted after the last 한글 character on the line, with spaces preserved and extraneous characters and headings removed.
-For example:
+For example (GitHub does not format tabs correctly, but those are tabs between the terms and definitions in the output):

     $ cat <<EOF | jjogaegi
     My Word List